Cafeteria Catholicism

+Several instances of this include Catholics who support the usage of the death penalty, masturbation, or find no moral objections to birth control.

 Use in print

 An early use in print of "cafeteria Catholic" appears in 1971:

 A later use of "cafeteria Catholicism" appears in Fidelity, 1986.

 A different distinction, in the term "communal Catholicism", had already been used in 1976.

 Use of the term

 The term is most often used by conservative Catholics critical of progressive Catholics.
 The term has been in use since the issuance of Humanae Vitae, an official document that propounded the Church's opposition to the use of artificial birth control and advocates natural family planning.

-It is often a synonymous phrase for "Catholic-in-name-only" (or CINO), "dissident Catholic", "heretical Catholic", "cultural Catholic"/"cultural Christian", "à la carte Catholic", or "liberal Catholic".

 The term has no status in official Catholic teachings.
 However, the practice of denying adherence to the sexual morality of the Church has been criticized by Pope John Paul II stated in his talk to the Bishops in Los Angeles in 1987:

-During morning Mass at the Domus Sanctae Marthae, Pope Francis, speaking rather of half-hearted Catholics, said, "They may call themselves Catholic, but they have one foot out the door."
+During morning Mass at the Domus Sanctae Marthae, Pope Francis, speaking of those who are rigidly conservative, assert 'alternative' views, or simply find a way to profit as figures in the church, said, "They may call themselves Catholic, but they have one foot out the door."